MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/mappings.md

 CSV mapping can be applied on all the delimiter-separated formats, namely: CSV, TSV, PSV, SCSV, SOHsv.

-Each element in the mapping list describes a single column and may contain the following properties:
+Each element in the list describes a mapping for a specific column, and may contain the following properties:

 |Property|Description|
 |----|--|